 The console provides MIDI connections which can be used to trigger playbacks or connect MIDI timecode to the console for timecodecontrolled cue lists.
-A SMPTE input is provided on the rear panel to allow the console to be linked to a timecode source.

-You can connect the console to a LAN (local area network) using the RJ45 sockets on the rear.
+You can connect the console to a LAN (local area network) using the RJ45 socket on the rear.
 This allows you to operate many more universes of DMX using DMX network protocols.

-Two 3-pin XLR sockets for desk lamps are provided on the sides of the raised rear section of the console.
+A 3-pin XLR socket for a desk lamp is provided on the rear edge of the console.
 Suitable lamps are available from Avolites.
 The lamps are 12 volt, wired from pins 1 (negative) and 2 (positive) of the XLR.